MattDotsey/MattDotsey.Github.io/fantasy_football.md

 For the purposes of the portfolio, I will be focusing on later additions to the project in an attempt to analyze information about other teams in the league and how I can use that information to my advantage.

-The first addition I made to the app was a basic script that collects a "value" for each other team in the league and adds it to a table in my database file.
-I have this script set to run automatically on the first of every month.
-I then take the information and give it to each of the
+The first addition I made to the app was a script that uses Python and Selenium to collect a "value" for each other team in the league and add it to a table in my database file.
+The script set to run automatically on the first of every month, and I use it to create a "Power Ranking" of all of the teams in the league.